AshenHermit/game-resources-exporter/resources_exporter/plugins/source_game/README.md

 ## Requires

-* [VTFLib](https://web.archive.org/web/20190508141002/http://nemesis.thewavelength.net/files/files/vtflib132-bin.zip).
+* [VTFCmd](https://web.archive.org/web/20190508141002/http://nemesis.thewavelength.net/files/files/vtflib132-bin.zip).
 For converting images to vtf.
+* [Blender Source Tools](http://steamreview.org/BlenderSourceTools/).
+To export `.smd` files from `.blend` projects.
 * Some executables that comes with *Source* games in *bin* folder.
   * **studiomdl**.
 To compile models into `.mdl`.
   * **vbsp**, **vvis**, **vrad**.
 To compile `.vmf` maps into `.bsp`.